“What is the local system account?”

 1. The local system account is a predefined local account used by the service control manager (SCM).

-2. It has extensive privileges on the local computer and acts as the computer on the network.
+2. It has extensive privileges on the local machine and acts as the computer on the network.

 3. This account does not have a password.